Make The Most Of Your First Visit To The Vet

 All kittens need a regular deworming program which includes medication to kill most intestinal parasites.
 In addition, we will want to check your kitten's stool for more uncommon but potentially serious parasites.
 Cats can also contract heartworm disease, which is untreatable.
 Therefore we recommend heartworm prevention for all of our feline patients.

 One of the most common and annoying parasitic dangers is fleas.
 A discussion about your cat's lifestyle and proper flea and tick control is an indispensable component of kitten care.
-We do not recommend over-the-counter sprays, powders and collars.
+We do not recommend over-the-counter sprays, powders, and collars.
 They are less effective and more toxic to your kitten.
-At your next appointment we would be happy to discuss an effective flea/tick and overall parasite prevention program.
+At your next appointment, we would be happy to discuss an effective flea/tick and overall parasite prevention program.

 Feeding Your Kitten

 Understanding kitten food is a huge part of responsible kitten care.
 After all, your kitten's body is growing in ways that will directly impact his or her quality of life for many years to come.
-It is important that you choose a quality kitten food that has been specifically formulated for young and growing kittens.
+It is important that you choose quality kitten food that has been specifically formulated for young and growing kittens.
 Always look for a statement from the Association of American Feed Control Officials (AAFCO) that ensures the kitten food you choose meets or exceeds nutritional requirements for growing feline bodies.
-Make sure your kitten has fresh and abundant water early in the day to help break down the kitten food, as well as to keep them hydrated.
+Make sure your kitten has fresh and abundant water early in the day to help break down the food, as well as to keep them hydrated.

 When Should You Spay/Neuter Your Cat?

-By 6 months of age, kittens are reaching a point of mature adolescence, or kitty puberty.
+By 6 months of age, kittens are reaching a point of mature adolescence or kitty puberty.
 Because of this, it becomes essential for you to have your kitten spayed or neutered.
 Reasons for spaying and neutering include:

 - Avoiding unpleasant habits like territorial scent spraying